rmourey26/examples/edge-api-routes/wasm-rust-xor/README.md

 # WASM Exclusive Or Example

-Build your API with Rust and WebAssembly using Vercel Edge Functions.
+Build your API with Rust and WebAssembly using Vercel Edge Functions..

 This examples takes two 32-bit numbers as inputs (the `a` and `b` query parameters) and uses a WASM function written in Rust to exclusive or them.